Ronnie Earle

+Ronald Dale Earle (February 23, 1942 – April 5, 2020) was an American attorney, judge and Democratic Party politician who served as district attorney for Travis County, Texas from 1977 to 2009.
+He also represented Austin in the Texas House of Representatives from 1973 to 1976.
+Earle was a fixture in Travis County politics for over three decades and once joked that he was the "District Eternity".
+As the lead prosecutor in the state's capital, Earle led several high-profile prosecutions of state political figures, including himself, and gained national attention in September 2005 for filing charges under state campaign finance law against United States House of Representatives majority leader Tom DeLay which eventually resulted in DeLay's resignation from Congress.
+He also led criminal justice reform efforts in Travis County which focused on crime prevention, alternative sentencing, victim advocacy, and reintegration of criminal offenders into society.

 Early life

-Earle was born in Fort Worth, Texas, and raised on a cattle ranch in Birdville, Texas.
-He achieved the rank of Eagle Scout, earned money working as a lifeguard, played football, and was president of his high school student council.
+Earle was born in Fort Worth, Texas on February 23, 1942 and raised on a cattle ranch in Birdville, Texas.
+As a high school student, he achieved the rank of Eagle Scout, earned money working as a lifeguard, played football, and was president of his high school student council.

 Earle moved to Austin when he was 19 to attend the University of Texas and the University of Texas School of Law.
 In 1967, while a law student, he went to work in the office of Texas Governor John Connally.

-After graduating from law school, he was appointed and served as a municipal judge in that city from 1969 to 1972.
+After graduating from law school, he was appointed and served as a municipal judge in Austin from 1969 to 1972.
 At the time, he was the youngest judge in Texas.

 Earle was elected to the Texas House of Representatives as a Democrat in 1972, serving until 1976.

 Travis County District Attorney

 Earle was elected district attorney of Travis County in 1976 and served until his retirement in 2008.
 He faced opponents only twice during his unprecedented tenure.
 He was, and his successor now is, the only Democrat with statewide prosecutorial authority.
 While his high-profile prosecutions of elected officials garnered the most press attention, it was Earle's work in criminal justice reform that was his primary focus.
 He was an early champion of reforms that, in his words, were "engaging the community in its own protection."
 Earle's innovations focused on crime prevention, alternative sentencing, victim advocacy, and the reintegration of former offenders into society.
 He spoke nationally on this work, and engaged in criminal justice reform efforts until his death.